-I'm currently living on the road, witnessing how mindfulness can ease challenges, and having fun tracking down plant-based and gluten-free food.
+I'm currently traveling nomadically, witnessing how mindfulness can change us along the way, while tracking down plant-based and gluten-free (celiac) food.

-Traveling with a certain someone, I'm sharing on this site to support others in venturing as mindfully, comfortably, and simply as they desire, too.
+I'm traveling with a certain someone (the navigator, head cook, and ski instructor) and I'm sharing here to support you in venturing as mindfully and simply as you desire, too.

-More than forty years ago, my parents had the courage to toss us onto the North American road for a year.
+More than forty years ago, my parents had the courage to toss us on the North American road, for a year.
 Frugally.

-Everyone thought it was crazy.
-Family and friends were certain we'd be deprived of life's necessities.
-Yet, this was one of the wisest decisions my parents have ever made.
+Everyone thought it was a crazy idea.
+They couldn't wrap their heads around it.
+They were certain we'd be deprived of life's necessities.
+And this was one of the wisest decisions my parents have ever made.

 Over the years, my parents also tossed us into the wilderness for weeks at a time, and eventually overseas to be with family.
 Our little eyeballs met endless history, stunning wildlife, and vital diversity.
 And then, there was more.